Milena Hübschmannová: Career

 In 1991, Hübschmannová returned to Charles University and founded the Romani Studies Program as part of the Indological Institute.
 It was the first time that the field had garnered academic attention in Prague and the first program in the world to offer an undergraduate degree on the Roma.
 Hübschmannová chaired the department until her death and also taught Urdu between 1991 and 1997.
 Returning to the work that had been suspended in 1968, Hübschmannová published the first Romani-Czech/Czech-Romani Pocket Dictionary, with Hana Šebková and Anna Žigová in 1991.
-The dictionary, Romsko-český, česko-romský kapesní slovník, was critically well-received as a standard work and was praised for its integration of standard phrases and terms across various Romani communities, including Czech, Hungarian, and Slovakian dialects.
+The dictionary, Romsko-český, česko-romský kapesní slovník, was critically well-received as a standard work and was praised for its integration of standard phrases and terms across various Romani communities, including Czech, Hungarian, and Slovak dialects.
 Other important works from the early 1970s found new printings, such as Šaj pes dovakeras: Můžeme se domluvit (We can communicate) published by Palacký University, Olomouc in 1993 and 1995; Základy romštiny (Romani Basics) and Romské pohádky (Romani Fairy Tales), which were locally printed in 1973 and 1974, but republished by Fortuna in 1999.
 Hübschmannová founded the journal Romano Džaniben (Romani Studies) in 1994, which became an important international publication of Romani scholarship.

 Hübschmannová worked with Petr Uhl, the acting Commissioner for Human Rights, to develop a process for individual members of the Roma communities to seek justice.
 She also worked with museums in Brno and Vienna to establish archives for Romani materials.
 In 1995, Hübschmannová completed her doctoral work and was awarded the degree candidarus scientarum with her thesis of Romistické studie I (Romani Studies 1).
 Beginning in 1996, she worked with a consortium of linguists at the Centre des Études Tsiganes of the Paris Descartes University and the State Pedagogical Institute in Bratislava to develop curricula and train teachers to be able to teach Romani language and cultural studies.
 Hübschmannová received two cultural awards from the Roma Civic Initiative in 1998 for her efforts at promoting education and cultural preservation programs for the Roma communities.
 Continuing her publishing efforts, Hübschmannová authored, co-authored or edited more than 90 publications, in addition to editing some 400 articles which were published in Romano Džaniben, for which she served as editor in chief.